How CBD and Melatonin Help You Get Better Sleep

 Can I use CBD and melatonin together?

 As far as we know, yes!
 CBD and melatonin don’t interact with each other directly, nor does taking them together result in an unexpected or more powerful effect (unlike taking CBD and THC together, which can enhance the positive effects of both while reducing the negative effects of THC).
-Taking both together can treat multiple problems at once, and many companies have begun to sell CBD-melatonin infused nasal sprays and edible products to treat both emotional and physical problems that may be preventing sleep as well as actual sleep cycle disorders that may be preventing you from getting adequate sleep.
+Taking both together may possibly treat multiple problems at once, and many companies have begun to sell CBD-melatonin infused nasal sprays and edible products to treat both emotional and physical problems that may be preventing sleep as well as actual sleep cycle disorders that may be preventing you from getting adequate sleep.

 Research into CBD is still fairly new, but research into specifically how melatonin and CBD interact with one another is essentially non-existent at this point.
 If you plan on making regular use of both, you should consult your primary care physician.
 They can make sure that melatonin and CBD are going to interact with any existing medications you take, as well as helping you navigate any side-effects you experience while taking both together.